swpper/learn-django-oauth-toolkit/Readme.md

 ```

-- What`s going wrong with resulting `{"error": "invalid_client"}`?
+- What is going wrong with resulting `{"error": "invalid_client"}`?
 The client secret is saved before auto hashed.